Small Business Loans

 At Excelsior Growth Fund, we always encourage small business owners to understand the true cost of financing and what the APR, or annual percentage rate, will be on a loan before borrowing.
 Today's small business owner has access to hundreds of loan options that range from local banks to online lenders.
 Always read the fine print and ensure that you can handle the monthly (or daily) payment terms and that the APR is not predatory.

 - SBA 7(a) loan - Borrowing for working capital

 - SBA 504 loan - Borrowing to finance the purchase of a fixed asset like real estate or machinery

 - SBA Express - Designed to help businesses who need money fast

 Qualifying for SBA Loans

-The one challenge small businesses often have with these loans is that they can be very difficult to qualify for since they have higher qualification standards than other small business loans and they can take longer to get approved for.
+The one challenge small businesses often have with these loans is that they can be very difficult to qualify for since they have higher qualification standards than other small business loans.
 Despite this, SBA loans are one of the best ways to fund your company's growth since they will offer you quite low rates in comparison to other options.

 SBA Loan Details

 While the lenders decide on the final interest rate on an SBA loan, they have to stick to the SBA formula which allows banks to charge the prime rate plus an additional markup.